dotabod/slarkbot/README.md

 ## Prerequisites
  - Python 3.6+
- - A PostgreSQL install with the server running or docker and docker-compose
  - A Telegram account and steam account (to test your changes)
  - BeautifulSoup may give issues.
 You may need to install the system package alongside the virtualenv dependency.
 There is a package named `bs4` that may also need to be installed with `pip`.

-## Local Development
- - No OpenDota api key needed, however rate limits apply
- - Api documentation can be found [here](https://docs.opendota.com/#)
- - A Steam API key is required and can be found [here](https://steamcommunity.com/dev/apikey)
- - Create a bot using @BotFather in telegram to use for local development.
-Use the bot token in your .env file to test the bot by yourself.

-### Windows Users
- - It is STRONGLY encouraged to use a linux like environment.
-Contributors on Windows systems use Windows subsystem for Linux (WSL).

 ## Installation & Environment Configuration
  - Clone or fork the repository and cd into the project root.